-This is when I hear clients say, “They say I’m … and I guess I am.”
+This is when I hear clients say, “They say I'm [fill in the blank] and I guess I am.”
 Particularly when these projections come from significant family members, we tend to be so vulnerable to their influence, and they tend to repeat their projective words so frequently that it becomes very difficult for us to believe that what they are saying is not true.

 A father, who grew up feeling as if he could never really establish himself in comparison to his peers who got ahead rapidly while he stayed home and got soused might quite easily tell his son that “you are going to amount to a big, fat nothing.”
-This is clearly projection, for it is the father who feels like a nothing, but he cannot allow himself to really sit with, receive and do something about that feeling, so he just hands it over to his son.
-The son, having heard this several times from a father he love desperately and wants terribly to please, takes this projection on as identity and begins to act on it as if it fully describes him.
+This is clearly projection, for it is the father who feels like nothing, but he cannot allow himself to really sit with, receive, and do something about that feeling, so he just hands it over to his son.
+The son, having heard this several times from a father he loves and desperately wants to please, takes this projection on as identity and begins to act on it as if it fully describes him.